Embotics/Scenarios/Infoblox-IP-Management/README.md

 # Requesting and Releasing IP Addresses with Infoblox

-This scenario enables you to use Embotics® Commander® to request an IP address for a VM from the Infoblox IPAM solution as part of a Commander Approval Workflow as well as releasing IP addresses as part of a Commander Decommissioning Workflow.
+This scenario enables you to use Snow® Commander® to request an IP address for a VM from the Infoblox IPAM solution as part of a Commander Approval Workflow as well as releasing IP addresses as part of a Commander Decommissioning Workflow.

 ## Changelog